AlfredAn/chess/README.md

 ## Building instructions

 Ensure that you have Gradle installed and working properly.
-First build and clean the ChessLib project, and then run the program from the DesktopLauncher class in the desktop subproject of ChessGame.
+First build and clean the ChessLib project, then run the program from the DesktopLauncher class in the desktop subproject of ChessGame.